 Coca-Cola Red Court

 Hall C is our newest addition opened in 2008, for the first couple years it was used primarily as the practice facility of the New Orleans Pelicans but now it is available for rental.
 This hall is 19,250 sq. ft. of column-free space with concrete floors, power drops built right into the floor and exceptional lighting.
-Hall C can be configured as two NBA regulation basketball courts with our hardwood portable courts, either two volleyball courts on wood or up to 126 8' x 10' booth space.
+Hall C can be configured as two NBA regulation basketball courts, either two or three volleyball courts or up to 126 8' x 10' booth space.
 Hall C is our most flexible space complete with it's own entrance, concession stands and restrooms!